AdaCore/why3/doc/api.rst

-To call an external prover, we need to access the Why3 configuration file ``why3.conf``, as it was built using the ``why3config`` command line tool or the menu of the graphical IDE.
+To call an external prover, we need to access the Why3 configuration file ``why3.conf``, as it was built using the ``why3config`` command line tool or the *Detect Provers* menu of the graphical IDE.
 The following API calls make it possible to access the content of this configuration file.

 .. literalinclude:: ../examples/use_api/logic.ml